wp-plugins/theatre/readme.txt

 == Upgrade Notice ==

+= 0.9.2 =
+* Introduced some new hooks and filters.

 = 0.9.1 =
-* Bugfix: production and events listing were not working properly when being grouped by category, month or day.
+* Bugfix: production and events listing were not working properly when being grouped by category, month or date.

 = 0.8.3. =
 * Fixed event creation link for WordPress installs with non-standard folder structures.